Regrained Bars Review Quest

 Negative

-- Calories – Primarily eat bars when backpacking, so like more calories
+• Calories – I primarily eat bars when backpacking, so I like more calories

 These are probably not bars I would carry backpacking or hiking.
-The texture and flavor combinations were not my favorite, although I’m sure there are those that will enjoy the flavors.
+The texture and flavor combinations were not my favorite, although I’m sure others will enjoy the flavors.